Westhampton, New York

 Westhampton is a hamlet and census-designated place (CDP) in Suffolk County, New York, United States.
 The population was 3,079 at the 2010 census.

 Westhampton is in the Town of Southampton.

 Geography

 Westhampton is located at 40°49′22″N 72°39′52″W (40.822894, -72.664306).

 According to the United States Census Bureau, the CDP has a total area of 38.5 km2, of which 32.8 km2 is land and 5.7 km2, or 14.74%, is water.

 Climate

 Westhampton has an oceanic climate (Cfb) under the Köppen climate classification, with moderately cold winters and warm summers.
 The plant hardiness is more similar to a humid continental climate (Dfb) although winter days are mild enough that Westhampton is unlikely to maintain long-term snow cover in a normal winter.
-Due to the lack of an urban environment and being away from the immediate coastline, the area has a lot colder nights than New York City.
+Due to the lack of an urban environment and being away from the immediate coastline, the area has much colder nights than New York City.
 Westhampton sees an average of 43.4 inches of precipitation per year.